Account-based Marketing and account-based everything programs have been all the rage for the last few years.

 - Ranks them based on our criteria above

-- Allows us to add them into Salesforce and specific Outreach sequences with literally two clicks
+- Allows us to add them into Salesforce and specific Outreach sequences in a couple of clicks

 This product has been a game-changer for our revenue team in terms of efficiency.